 But what I came to realize through all the tears, the drama, and the piles of sh*t I sent through the mail to him is this: My husband never loved me.
 If you love someone, you don’t cheat on them.
 End of story.

-Call me crazy, but I think there’s a lot of components in love.
+Call me crazy, but I think there are a lot of components in love.
 If you genuinely love someone, you respect them, for starters.
 You also emotionally support them, give them a high-five when they do something great, care for them when they’re sick in bed with the flu, stand by them when things get scary, hold their hand when they need you, and look toward to the future together as a partnership.
 That’s what love is.

 So when you cheat on your spouse, you’re cheating on all of that.
-You’re betraying every single one of those components and essentially making a mockery of what you once dared to call love.
+You’re betraying every single one of those components and essentially making a mockery of what you once dared to call love

 If you cheat, what you’ve really done is said, “I don’t love you.
 I never loved you.
 I never respected you.
 I never cared for you.
 All of this was a lie.”